niki-mardari/niki-mardari/README.md

 - 🌱 Currently learning **ESP-IDF**
 - 💬 Ask me about anything — I’ll do my best to help
 - ⚡ Fun fact: We're alive!
-- Note: I am not a professional as of yet, but I aim to becoming one

 ---